hellohaptik/docs_haptik/docs/agent-chat/chat-assignment.md

 2. Empty Slot: Number of chats that can be pinned to an agent at a given time.
 Say the concurrency for agents is 3 but the agent has only 1 active chat, this means the number of empty slots with agent is 2.

-3. Queue: When users are waiting for their chats to get assigned to an agent, they are waiting in a pending or queue state.
+3. Team Queue: When users are waiting for their chats to get assigned to an agent, they are waiting in a pending or queue state.

 4. Idle Time: This Idle time duration is determined by the time elapsed since the agent received the last chat.